Date(s) - September 20, 2022

 Life of Ruth Asawa, Sculptor and Painter with Marilyn Chase

 You’re invited to join CSI East Bay-Oakland Chapter for an online presentation: “Everything She Touched: The Life of Ruth Asawa” with author Marilyn Chase.
+This event is tentatively scheduled and is subject to change.
+Watch this page for updates and registration.

 Author Marilyn Chase will talk about the life and work of Japanese-American artist Ruth Asawa (1926 – 2013), who grew up on a Southern California truck farm and transcended poverty, racism and incarceration in a World War II internment camp, to make a groundbreaking career in modern sculpture and educational advocacy for San Francisco school children.
 She will share stories about her five-year research and writing journey in bringing Asawa’s story to life, along with some of the graphics that illustrate her book.